kledsonhugo/azure-ado-selfagent/README.md

 In Azure Pipelines, pools are scoped to the entire organization, so you can share the agent machines across projects.

-This article describes how to [Create the Azure DevOps Agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser#create-agent-pools) (ADO) on different self-hosted targets.
+This article describes how to [Create the Azure DevOps Agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser#create-agent-pools) on different self-hosted targets.

 - [Self-hosted agents on Docker](#self-hosted-agents-on-docker)
 - [Self-hosted agents on Kubernetes](#self-hosted-agents-on-kubernetes)